Creation of New School Districts

 • Canyons School District serves 32,300

-There are no immediate changes for our employees.
-We will continue to meet the needs of our employees and the needs of our students in all of our schools.
-The new school districts are not scheduled to begin operations until July 2027.
+There are no immediate changes for schools or employees.
+We will continue to meet the needs of our students and the needs of our employees across the district.
+New school districts are not scheduled to assume full operations until July 2027.

 Questions about Legislation, Governance, and the Process of Reconfiguration